 Students learn how to investigate, evaluate and select content, methods and materials used in organizing and teaching language arts and social studies in the elementary school.
 They develop appropriate curricula and examine personal beliefs and dispositions.
 Building on knowledge acquired in PLT I, students design and implement integrated technologyenhanced, problem-based learning units, incorporating the elements of Universal Design (UD).
 National standards provide the context.
 They gain a more in-depth pedagogical knowledge base, a deeper understanding of the importance of inquiry and professionalism and have additional opportunities to participate in a community of learners.
 A concurrent practicum offers opportunities to apply concepts and skills.
-Prerequisites: EDU 312 and admission to Teacher Education Program.
-Corequisites: EDU 324 and 482.
+Prerequisite: EDU 312.
+Corequisites: EDU 302 and 324.
 Offered fall and spring.